t-d-k/LibreCrypt/docs/FAQ.md

 *Q: Why is drive mapping disabled within DoxBox Explorer under Windows Vista/Windows 7?*

 *A:*
-Although drive mapping is certainly possible under Windows Vista/Windows 7, this functionality is automatically disabled in DoxBox Explorer when run under one of these operating systems, for security reasons.
+*NOTE: This question and answer applies to a future feature* Although drive mapping is certainly possible under Windows Vista/Windows 7, this functionality is automatically disabled in DoxBox Explorer when run under one of these operating systems, for security reasons.

 Specifically, this is due to the manner in which drive mapping is handled under Windows Vista/Windows 7, which prevents DoxBox Explorer from being able to guarantee encrypted data is overwritten when volumes are dismounted.